Wireless Medical Devices, Digital Health, & Wearables

-The Internet of (Medical) Things
+The Internet of Things for Medical Devices

-Real-time 2-way communications for diagnostic or surgical procedures is finally becoming a reality as providers seek to use their resources efficiently and provide a superior patient experience through a reduction of in office or clinic visits.
+Real-time 2-way communications for diagnostic or surgical procedures is finally becoming a reality as providers seek to use their resources efficiently and provide a superior patient experience through a reduction of in-office or clinic visits.
 Patient data can be reviewed by remote practitioners at any time, improving outcomes in surgical recovery and chronic disease management.
 Specialist consultation can be done rapidly and remotely, with full access to all patient data.
 Successful telemedicine requires reliable data connections, clear data presentations, and intuitive software applications.
 The technical requirements can be simple or daunting, depending on whether the goal is patient interviews or remotely operated surgical robots.

-Enabling Technologies for Digital Health
+Enabling Wearable & Wireless Technologies for Mobile & Digital Health

-Sensors: Medical practitioners require the measurement of many biometrics.
+Medical practitioners require the measurement of many biometrics.
 Effective sensors applied to the patient are required to measure vital signs (heart rate, blood pressure, temperature, respiration rate, pO2) or detailed data such as ECG.
 Sensors must be comfortably worn, easy to apply, and provide verifiably accurate data throughout the intended use period.

 - Vital Signs sensors use mechanical, electrical, thermal, or optical means to monitor dynamic body functions that are traditionally measured manually and intermittently – heart rate, respiration rate, blood pressure, and temperature.